Ramos159/JS-TS-datatstructures-and-Algos/README.md

-# JS-Datastructs-and-Algos
+# JS/TS-Datastructs-and-Algos

-JS doesn't give me out of the box data structures and uses some sort algorithms based on engine, kinda annoying
+JS/TS doesn't give me out of the box data structures and uses some sort algorithms based on engine, kinda annoying
 this is really just for me to impliment common data structures/algos in JS for practice
 if this gets extensive, i might look into just making this a library and use it myself